 A microfluidic chip is a set of micro-channels etched or molded into a material (glass, silicon or polymer such as PDMS, for PolyDimethylSiloxane).
-The micro-channels forming the microfluidic chip are connected together in order to achieve the desired features (mix, pump, sort, control bio-chemical environment).
+The micro-channels forming the microfluidic chip are connected together in order to achieve the desired features (mix, pump, sort, or control the biochemical environment).

 This network of micro-channels trapped into the microfluidic chip is connected to the outside by inputs and outputs pierced through the chip, as an interface between the macro- and micro-world.

-It is through these holes that the liquids (or gas) are injected and removed from the microfluidic chip (through tubing, syringe adapters or even simple holes in the chip) with external active systems (pressure controller, push-syringe or peristatic pump) or passive ways (e.g. hydrostatic pressure).
+It is through these holes that the liquids (or gases) are injected and removed from the microfluidic chip (through tubing, syringe adapters or even simple holes in the chip) with external active systems (pressure controller, push-syringe or peristaltic pump) or passive ways (e.g. hydrostatic pressure).
 A wide variety of flow control solutions can be found on Darwin Microfluidics.

-The use of diverse materials for microfluidics chips such as polymers (e.g. PDMS), ceramics (e.g. glass), semi-conductors (e.g. silicon) and metal is currently possible because of the development of specific processes: deposition and electrodeposition, etching, bonding, injection molding, embossing and soft lithography (especially with PDMS).
+The use of diverse materials for microfluidics chips such as polymers (e.g. PDMS), ceramics (e.g. glass), semiconductors (e.g. silicon) and metal is currently possible because of the development of specific processes: deposition and electro-deposition, etching, bonding, injection molding, embossing and soft lithography (especially with PDMS).
 To the best of our knowledge, only a few manufacturers of microfluidic chips offer a wide range of chips or materials.

-Accessing these materials makes possible to design microfluidic chips with new features like specific optical characteristics, biological or chemical compatibility, faster prototyping or lower production costs, possibility of electrosensing, etc… The final choice depends on the aimed application.
+Accessing these materials makes it possible to design microfluidic chips with new features like specific optical characteristics, biological or chemical compatibility, faster prototyping or lower production costs, possibility of electro sensing, etc. The final choice depends on the application.

 Birth of microfluidics: A bit of History

-As reminded before, the technologies developed to miniaturize transistors and manufacture microprocessors have enabled to fabricate microscopic channels and integrate them on chips.
+As seen before, the technologies developed to miniaturize transistors and manufacture microprocessors have allowed to manufacture microscopic channels and integrate them on chips.
 Thus, the history of microfluidics will take us to the first lunar expedition, from our printer heads to our hospitals.

 The first transistor (replica)

-The 50’s saw the invention and development of the first transistors.
-Made in blocks of semiconductors, they have gradually replaced the lamps previously used in the manufacture of electronic devices (radio, computer …)
+The 50s saw the invention and development of the first transistors.
+Made in blocks of semiconductors, they gradually replaced the lamps previously used in the manufacture of electronic devices (radios, computers…)